 Practicing can help highlight areas you may still want to work on.

-You may notice your volume is too quiet or too loud, or the accent you worked to modify slips during conversation.
+You may notice your volume, or range, is too quiet or too loud, or the accent you worked to modify slips during conversation.

 Additionally, practicing your new voice techniques will help you gain confidence.

-Speech therapy can give you the tools and techniques you need to overcome speech issues, but a crucial step of the process is practicing with others.
+Speech therapy can give you the tools and techniques you need to overcome speech issues, such as communication deficits in adults, but a crucial step of the process is practicing with others.

 Speaking with your speech therapist can be very different from communicating with people, especially strangers, in the real world.